rust-lang/book/src/ch15-05-interior-mutability.md

 `RefCell<T>`, if you break these rules, you'll get a `panic!`.

 Static analysis, like the Rust compiler performs, is inherently conservative.
+There are properties of code that are impossible to detect by analyzing the
+code: the most famous is the Halting Problem, which is out of scope of this book but an interesting topic to research if you're interested.
-That is, if Rust accepts an incorrect program, people would not be able to trust in the guarantees Rust makes.
-If Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.
-`RefCell<T>` is useful in two situations:

-1. When you know that the borrowing rules are respected, but when the compiler can't understand that that's true.
+Because some analysis is impossible, the Rust compiler does not try to even guess if it can't be sure, so it's conservative and sometimes rejects correct programs that would not actually violate Rust's guarantees.
+Put another way, if Rust accepts an incorrect program, people would not be able to trust in the guarantees Rust makes.
+If Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur. `RefCell<T>` is useful when you know that the borrowing rules are respected, but the compiler can't understand that that's true.
-2. When you need interior mutability.

 Similarly to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios.
 We'll talk about how to get the functionality of `RefCell<T>` in a